corydonbaylor/easy/README.md

 A super simple example of using Flask to serve a Svelte app and use it as a backend server.

-Run the following for development:
+To build the svelte app

+- `cd frontend` to change to frontend
+- `npm install` to install dependencies
+- `npm run build` to build app

+To start up the python server:

+- `python3 -m venv venv` to create a venv
+- `source venv/bin/activate` to start venv
+- `pip install flask` to install flask
 - `python server.py` to start the Flask server.
-- `cd client; npm install; npm run autobuild` to automatically build and reload the Svelte frontend when it's changed.

 This example just queries the Flask server for a random number.